Function of several complex variables: Hartogs's extension theorem and Hartogs's phenomenon

+When examining the domain of convergence on Reinhardt domains, Hartogs discovered the Hartogs's phenomenon.
+He found domains such that all holomorphic functions on those domains could be extended to a strictly larger domain.
+This is not possible in one variable.

-Hartogs's extension theorem (1906); Let f be a holomorphic function on a set G \ K, where G is a bounded (surrounded by a rectifiable closed Jordan curve) domain (Note: This theorem holds even if the condition is not restricted to the bounded. i.e. The theorem holds even if this condition is replaced with an open set.) on $\Complex^n$ (n ≥ 2) and K is a compact subset of G. If the complement G \ K is connected, then every holomorphic function f regardless of how it is chosen can be each extended to a unique holomorphic function on G.
+Hartogs's extension theorem: Let G be a domain in $\Complex^n$, with n ≥ 2, and K be a compact subset of G. If G \ K is connected, then every holomorphic function on G \ K can be extended to a holomorphic function on G.

-It is also called Osgood–Brown theorem is that for holomorphic functions of several complex variables, the singularity is a accumulation point, not an isolated point.
+It is also called Osgood–Brown theorem is that for holomorphic functions of several complex variables, the singularity is an accumulation point, not an isolated point.
 This means that the various properties that hold for holomorphic functions of one-variable complex variables do not hold for holomorphic functions of several complex variables.
 The nature of these singularities is also derived from Weierstrass preparation theorem.
 A generalization of this theorem using the same method as Hartogs was proved in 2007.

-From Hartogs's extension theorem the domain of convergence extends from $H_\varepsilon$ to $\Delta^2$.
-Looking at this from the perspective of the Reinhardt domain, $H_\varepsilon$ is the Reinhardt domain containing the center z = 0, and the domain of convergence of $H_\varepsilon$ has been extended to the smallest complete Reinhardt domain $\Delta^2$ containing $H_\varepsilon$.